 - Add the pasta and corn into the bowl with the sauce and mix thoroughly.

-- Crumble the cotija cheese and set 2 tablespoons aside for garnish.
-Fold the rest of the cheese into the pasta and corn.
+- Crumble the cotija cheese (option to set aside 2 tablespoons for garnish).
+Fold the cheese into the pasta and corn.

 - Add the cilantro last, reserving a few cilantro leaves for garnish.